evanliomain/test-environment-algorithm/README.md

 Test Environment Algorithm
 ==========================

-A project to test your algorithm abilities
+A project to test your algorithm abilities :

+ - test your algorithm skills in the most common problem: palindrom, sort, decimal/binary conversion, well formed expression;
+ - see test passed in real time in your browser.

+I wrote the tests, You code algorithm.

+Best way to learn the advantage of TDD: once all the test passed, then you've done!

 ## Prerequisites
 ### Node.js